chenyukang/obweb/README.md

 2. Initialize Obsidian repo

+There is a plugin [Obsidian Git](https://github.com/denolehov/obsidian-git) to help you sync you Obsidian vault with remote repository.

-Obweb assume you have your Obsidian repo cloned on the server, and you have permission to push to Git repo.
+Obweb assume you have your Obsidian repository is cloned on the deploying server, and you have the permission of Git pull/push.
 When you are posting things from API, Obweb will push changes to remote.

 ```bash
 git clone http://your-ob-repo ob